VISmodding/VIS-DMG-2.0/README.md

 ## Warning:

-<ins>Mainboard is not tested.
-Its prototype works after some manual fixes.
-These fixes then was applied to the production file.
-Hence, it should work but I cannot ensure it</ins>
+** PCBs after some fixes are not tested yet.
+Until you see this warning means that I have not tested them yet

 ## Disclaimer